Rupa830904/Project-Portfolio4-Studyalongcultureschool/testing.md

 ![HTML Validator7](static/docs/testing_images/Html_validator_post_faq.JPG)
 ![HTML Validator8](static/docs/testing_images/Html_validator_ans_faq.JPG)

-All pages were run through the official [Pep8](http://pep8online.com/) validator to ensure all code was pep8 compliant.
+All pages were run through the pycodestyle validator , to ensure all code was pep8 compliant.
 Some errors were shown due to blank spacing and lines too long, 1 line instead of 2 expected.
-All of these errors were resolved and code passed through validators with the exception of the settings.py file.
+All of these errors were resolved and code passed through pycodestyle check with the exception of the settings.py file.

-The django auto generated code for AUTH_PASSWORD_VALIDATORS were showing up as lines too long.
-I could not find a way to split these lines but since they were auto generated and not my own custom code, I hope this is acceptable.

 ![PEP8](static/docs/testing_images/PEP8_validation.JPG)